cnbtwriteups/Inferno_CTF_2019/Merry Christmas.md

 File Attached : [output.zip](https://infernoctf.live/files/cdd6e5cf98555210c4f3b7a9fa439fcd/output.zip?token=eyJ0ZWFtX2lkIjo3OCwidXNlcl9pZCI6MjEyLCJmaWxlX2lkIjoxMX0.XgcGmQ.orZ0uBC1zvL0aOHXIOQ5H7eyQ3g)

 ## Solution
 When we try to extract the file, it prompts us for a password.
-Using the hint, we find that the last name of mrT4ntr4 is **Malhotra**.
+Using the hint, we find that [mrT4ntr4's last name](https://github.com/mrT4ntr4) is **Malhotra**.
 Using that as our password, we are able to extract the file.

 We receive a file called `flag.gif`.
 We try to open it, but we are unable to.
 Let's see what the file header says.